 Are you interested in serving on the Homeland Security Commission?
 Application information is available through the Mayor's Office of Talent and Appointments.

-The most recent meeting of the HSC took place on December 8, 2017.
-The next meetings of the HSC will take place on April 20, 2018 and June 8, 2018.
+The most recent quarterly meeting of the HSC took place on April 20, 2018.

 - Notice of the Homeland Security Commission Quarterly Meeting, December 8, 2017 [PDF]